Star Trek Parallel Opposites at LYRATEK.COM

 Our focus today is on the aspect of doubles, particularly Lazarus's double, and how the idea of looking into such a mirror can drive one to madness.
 The episode proceeds to be one that is difficult to follow closely and appreciate on a character level though.

 The writer holds a lot of honest explanation back to attempt to create a bit of a mystery, but this doesn't really ring true for the characters he has put into the episode.
-Even after one has seen it once through, each occurence of the lengthy effects sequence tempts one to believe that Lazarus has once again switched places with his double.
+Even after one has seen it once through, each occurrence of the lengthy effects sequence tempts one to believe that Lazarus has once again switched places with his double.
 Not so, and attempts to figure out their separate characters this way will easily have one shrugging one's shoulders with the disappointment that they are both equally silly.

 In actual fact, we are often left with the same Lazarus we started off with (instead of his double) after some of these effects sequences.
 At other times, Lazarus switches with his double and no effects sequence is shown, for example during one of the commercial breaks.
 The cut on the forehead is a much more accurate indicator of which Lazarus we are seeing at any given time - and this reveals another bizarre writing cheat.
 The "good" Lazarus has no on-screen dialogue whatsoever until the final act of the show.
 Yes, believe it, even though our regular characters apparently have plenty of opportunity to talk to him earlier on, and apparently do talk to him when the camera's not around to show it.
 It seems that the only reason they don't get his superior explanation of what's going on from the beginning is the writer's artificial desire to keep it a mystery until the end.